Adrian Del Castillo

-Adrian Jose Del Castillo (born September 27, 1999) is an American professional baseball catcher in the Arizona Diamondbacks organization.
+Adrian Jose Del Castillo (born September 27, 1999) is an American professional baseball catcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He made his MLB debut in 2024.

 Amateur career

 Del Castillo attended Gulliver Preparatory School in Miami, Florida, where he played baseball.
 As a senior in 2018, he hit .527 with 15 home runs and 35 RBIs.
 He was selected by the Chicago White Sox in the 36th round of the 2018 Major League Baseball draft, but did not sign and instead enrolled at the University of Miami.

-In 2019, Del Castillo's freshman season, he started 61 games and hit .331/.418/.576 with 12 home runs and 72 RBIs.
+In 2019, Del Castillo's freshman season with the Miami Hurricanes, he started 61 games and hit .331/.418/.576 with 12 home runs and 72 runs batted in (RBIs).
 He spent a majority of his time in right field but also spent time at catcher, third base, and designated hitter.
 He was named to the All-Atlantic Coast Conference Freshman Team and Second Team alongside earning Freshman-All American honors from various outlets.
 That summer, he played in the Cape Cod Baseball League for the Wareham Gatemen.
 For his sophomore season in 2020, Del Castillo was expected to shift primarily to catching.
 He hit .358 with two home runs and 15 RBIs over 16 starts before the college baseball season was cut short due to the COVID-19 pandemic.
 For the 2021 season, Del Castillo appeared in 54 games in which he batted .275 with three home runs and 37 RBIs.